 The reset command may be written between the sequence cycles in a program command sequence before programming begins.
-This resets the device to reading array data.
+This resets the device to reading array data (also applies to programming in Erase Suspend mode).
 Once programming begins, however, the device ignores reset commands until the operation is complete.

 The reset command may be written between the sequence cycles in an SILICON ID READ command sequence.
-Once in the SILICON ID READ mode, the reset command must be written to return to reading array data.
+Once in the SILICON ID READ mode, the reset command must be written to return to reading array data (also applies to SILICON ID READ during Erase Suspend).

-If Q5 goes high during a program or erase operation, writing the reset command returns the device to reading array data.
+If Q5 goes high during a program or erase operation, writing the reset command returns the device to reading array data (also applies during Erase Suspend).